Stabolut/Audit/README.md

 ### Stabolut Engine Contract

 The StabolutEngine.sol contract functions as the core protocol engine, managing delta-neutral strategy integration and multi-collateral support.
 The engine enforces a minimum 150% collateralization ratio across all supported assets and includes depeg protection mechanisms that automatically trigger treasury interventions.
 Integration with Chainlink price feeds provides real-time asset valuation with staleness protection and fallback mechanisms.
+The contract also includes a limit on the number of collateral types a user can have, preventing potential DoS attacks.

 [StabolutEngine.sol](StabolutEngine.sol)